MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.63	(2022/07/06)
+  - Add: In the session host list, you can now enable/disable the extend mode to show more data about the hosts int the table (like image resource id)
 - 1.0.1.62	(2022/06/30)
   - Fix: Limit the number of connections from the Hydra agents to one
 - 1.0.1.61	(2022/06/29)